openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Exportation status
 ^^^^^^^^^^^^^^^^^^

-Going to the task tab (bottom left corner using the :btn:`<fa-solid fa-tasks>` or :btn:`<fa-solid fa-spinner>` buttons —depending on the loading status—), you will see the list of the different loading tasks.
+Going to the task tab (bottom left corner using the :btn:`<fa-solid fa-list-check>` or :btn:`<fa-solid fa-spinner>` buttons —depending on the loading status—), you will see the list of the different loading tasks.
 The interface will provide you with information about the task progress and it will display an error if the exportation has failed.
 If you are unsatisfied with the way we present information, the task can also be monitored using the `GEE task manager <https://code.earthengine.google.com/tasks>`__.

 .. tip::